Varkal/chuda/docs/_pages/install.rst

 Get the Source Code
 -------------------

-chuda is actively developed on GitHub, where the code is always available.
+chuda is developed on GitHub, where the code is always available.

 You can either clone the public repository: